Schmiggle649/Productivity-Timer/README.md

 ## Usage
 Simply set a time in hours, minutes, and seconds along with the name of the task, and it will be added into the queue.
+You can start and pause the timer, or you can skip ahead to the next timer in the queue.

 ## Future
 This is an ongoing project that I plan to update regularly.